Uniting Reformed Church in Southern Africa: Structure

 The Church consists of hundreds of congregations, these congregations belong to the regional presbytery and several presbyteries form a Synod.
 The Uniting Reformed Church in Southern Africa consist of seven regional synods, namely Namibia, Northern synod, Southern synod (The whole Gauteng except Tshwane and parts of North & Mpumalanga), Phororo (Northern Cape), Cape, Kwazulu-Natal, Free State and Lesotho.
 Each region has its own moderamen, and every congregation is represented at these synods.
 Congregations are grouped together in presbyteries.
 At the general synod level congregations are only represented through their presbyteries.
 The general synod determines the Church's policy, and the regional synods see to it that these policies are reflected in their various activities.

-Homosexuality and LGBT issues

-In October 2018, the Southern Synod of the denomination voted to allow clergy to perform same-sex marriages as well as to ordain openly partnered LGBT ministers.
+Beliefs

+Marriage

+A 2018 resolution allows blessings of same-sex marriage.

 Achterbergh Declaration

 From 6 to 8 November 2006, 127 representatives of the Reformed Church in Africa, The Uniting Reformed Church in Southern Africa and Nederduits Gereformeerde Kerk met at Achterbergh near Krugersdorp to discuss the reunification of the family of DRC churches and how this can be realized.

 The Dutch Reformed Churches Union Act Repeal Act 46 of 2008 lists one of its objectives as to 'remove obstacles in the unification process of the Verenigde Gereformeerde Kerk, Reformed Church of Africa and the Dutch Reformed Churches without legislative intervention.'